 A Responsible Manager is:

 - a nominated person within a business who has the skills and knowledge required by ASIC;

 - looked at to assess organisational competency;

-- of good fame and character, or a fit and proper person;
+- a fit and proper person;

 - directly involved in significant day-to-day decisions that affect the business;

 - directly involved in overseeing the provision of financial services or engaging in credit activities; and

 - an active player in fostering compliance culture in the business and industry.

 - an Officer or Director, unless they also meet the definition of Officer or Director in the Corporations Act (in which case they will be personally liable for certain breaches of the Corporations Act).

 This article sets out more about what it means to be a Responsible Manager.